Jeremy-Harper/txt_2_speech/Readme.md

 I copied from paper2speech and modified it so that I could take a txt file and have it be generated into an audiobook, it generated a 6 hour book.
 I also changed the voice used to a US based one from UK.
 I wound up not having any luck with their facebook PDF parser on my mac or PC so I gave up and modified it to use a txt file directly.
 Works great but there are fidly bits I need to go fix like needing the txt file in both the source and the target and the fact I have to make sure the text document is udf8 rather than autodetecting.
-Overall though they did a wonderful job and I've just hacked this to be a bit easier for my workflow.
+Overall though they did a wonderful job and I've just hacked this to be a bit easier for my workflow. '

+I created bulk_docx_to_txt.py to allow me to move all docx files in a folder into txt.
+I used this to generate voice files specific to chapters.
+(If you are using a word doc with proper headers you are able to use word's features to split apart by the header level into many docx files. *Note don't do this with your original file, create a copy)

 # Paper2Speech